- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Grafton is one of the most charming small towns in Vermont, with a population of less than 700 people as of 2020!
 Though the town is known for its Nordic trails and fun outdoor activities, there are many fun things to do in Grafton VT.

-Whether you enjoy mountain biking or snowshoeing or even tubing, there’s something for you to do in Grafton.
-Plus, there’s quite the foodie scene too, from sugar houses (a must-visit in Vermont) to breweries and everything in between.
+Whether you enjoy mountain biking or snowshoeing or anything in between, there’s something for you to do in Grafton.
+Plus, there’s quite the foodie scene too, from sugar houses (a must-visit in Vermont) to breweries and more.
 There’s even some spots for dessert!

 So, what are you waiting for?
 Let’s start planning your trip to Grafton; here are the best things to do in the town so you can have the best trip possible!